OmarKHDR/Relay/README.md

 ```

 ## ROS Topics
-The server subscribes to and publishes on the following ROS topics:
-Still not decided

 ## Error Handling
 - All API endpoints include proper error handling
-- WebSocket connection failures are automatically handled with reconnection attempts
+- WebSocket connection failures should be automatically handled with reconnection attempts
-- Invalid requests return appropriate HTTP status codes and error messages
+- Invalid requests should return appropriate HTTP status codes and error messages

-## Security
+## Security - not now
 - API authentication using JWT tokens
 - Rate limiting to prevent abuse
 - Input validation for all endpoints